Everything About Lamu Island - Kenya's Indian Ocean Paradise

 Lamu Island is a port, a city, and an island, approximately 150 miles away from Mombasa

-Where To Stay In Lamu Island
+Where to stay in Lamu Island

 Lamu offers a variety of excellent accommodation options.
 You have the choice of staying within Lamu Town itself or on Manda Island, situated just a brief boat ride away from Lamu, providing an alternative yet convenient lodging choice.